-- Provide workforce and job training opportunities to raise median household income with focus on Immokalee. - Reduce barriers for women with children to enter the workforce by supporting agencies to expand low-cost, high quality childcare or pre-school programs. - Develop training programs and education opportunities in Immokalee or enhance transit routes to allow better access to programs throughout the County - Support agencies that provide housing assistance for undocumented residents.
+- Provide workforce and job training opportunities to raise median household income with focus on Immokalee. - Reduce barriers for women with children to enter the workforce by supporting agencies to expand low-cost, high quality childcare or pre-school programs. - Develop training programs and education opportunities in Immokalee or enhance transit routes to allow better access to programs throughout the County. - Support agencies that provide housing assistance to residents that are not citizens.